Banff in September: Weather, Fall Tips & Things to Do

 For a serene stay surrounded by the pristine beauty of Lake Louise, consider accommodations in this area.
 The Fairmont Chateau Lake Louise is a renowned luxury option right on the lake’s shores.

-The Fairmont Chateau Lake Louise hotel as seen from a canoe on the lake.
+Fairmont Chateau Lake Louise seen from a canoe on Lake Louise.

 Where to Stay in Canmore

 Located just outside Banff National Park, Canmore offers a quieter and more budget-friendly alternative to Banff town.
-You’ll find a range of hotels, lodges, and vacation rentals in Canmore.
+You’ll find plenty of excellent hotels in Canmore.

 Malcolm Hotel